3rd Flying Training Squadron

-The 3rd Flying Training Squadron is part of the 71st Operations Group under the 71st Flying Training Wing.
-It operates the T-1A Jayhawk aircraft conducting advanced phase tanker/transport flight training.
+The 3rd Flying Training Squadron was part of the 71st Operations Group under the 71st Flying Training Wing.
+It operated the T-1A Jayhawk aircraft conducting advanced phase tanker/transport flight training.

-The 3rd FTS is the third-oldest squadron in the Air Force, with over 95 years of service to the nation, its origins date to the organization of the 3rd Aero Squadron on 1 November 1916 at Fort Sam Houston, Texas.
+The 3rd FTS was the third-oldest squadron in the Air Force, with over 95 years of service to the nation, its origins date to the organization of the 3rd Aero Squadron on 1 November 1916 at Fort Sam Houston, Texas.
 Deployed to the Philippines after World War I, during the 1941-1942 Battle of the Philippines, it was wiped out, with some of its personnel being forced by the Japanese to endure the Bataan Death March.
 It was not re-activated until 1973.
+The unit officially deactivated on 31 August 2026.

 Mission

-To qualify warriors with the skills and attitude necessary to become the world's best combat airlift and tanker pilots.
+To qualify, pilots must possess skills and attitude necessary to become combat airlift and tanker pilots.

 History

 Origins

 The 3rd Flying Training Squadron dates to the organization of the 3rd Aero Squadron on 1 November 1916 at Fort Sam Houston, Texas.
 Most of the officers and men of the Squadron were transferred from the Aviation School at Rockwell Field, San Diego, California, where, at the time, all Army aviators were trained.
 There, it replaced the 1st Aero Squadron, whose members were sent to Columbus Airfield, New Mexico as part of the Punitive expedition against Pancho Villa.
 There, the squadron may have operated some Curtiss JN-3s and possibly some Curtiss N-8s, preparing them to be sent south to Columbus.